All Episodes

 We're trying to protect everybody from getting this disease.

-Is your immune system not strengthened by being exposed to things which make what your T cells in your body say, hey, look, there's something we need to act on this.
+Is your immune system not strengthened by being exposed to things which make, what, your T cells in your body say, hey, look, there's something, we need to act on this.

 So are we not prohibiting people from developing immunity to it by not exposing people to it?

-Question I'd like to jump in on.
+I'd like to jump in on that.

 We're worried about the compromised people getting this.